jara001/f1tenth-rules/rules_v3.md

 - Qualification is done with a single racing car on the track.
 - Only inspected and approved car can be in a qualification.
+- _Felix: Do teams need to perform qualification with all cars they intend to use?
+In case they use different algorithms or the cars are not equally well calibrated/tuned?_
+- _J: Yes._
 - The Qualification may be merged with Time Trial.
-    - In this case the obstacle avoidance capability has to be checked separately during a dedicated session.
+    - In this case the obstacle avoidance capability has to be checked separately during a dedicated session. _Felix: or during open training?_

-Teams register for the Qualification slot in a FIFO way.
+Teams register for the Qualification slot in a FCFS way.

 There are no penalties.
 Crashing results into another try.
 (Up to the time limit.)

 Organizers might add more slots based on the success rate of the teams.

+## Race ...

+_Note: Just a placeholder to put stuff here in case I can actually make a general race section._

+- Following methods may be used during a race...
+    - The race stewards will utilize a system of colored flags to communicate with the teams.

+- Starting the race
+- Process of stopping (pausing) the race

 ## Time Trial